-The simple zipper has become a fashion statement and so everyone wants to know how to sew an exposed zipper in clever and creative ways.
+With these easy techniques, you can learn how to sew an exposed zipper and become a real fashionista.
+The simple zipper has become a fashion statement, so everyone wants to know about sewing exposed zippers in clever and creative ways.
 Use it as a decorative insert or add another dimension to a simple garment.

 Types of Exposed Zipper

-You will notice that in the majority of handbags and fashion garments, exposed zippers predominantly have metal teeth to add shine and interest.
-But the great news is that these methods will work equally as well with either metal or plastic zippers.
+In most handbags and fashion garments, exposed zippers predominantly have metal teeth to add shine and interest.
+But the great news is that these methods will work equally with metal or plastic zippers.
 Save yourself a trip to the shops and just use what you have in your stash!

 - You can insert a zipper into part of a garment that does not have an opening or seam.
 In this instance, you will have to create the opening like the red zipper below - OR